Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Fusion 2-Categories with a Tambara-Yamagami defect

-The most fundamental examples of fusion 2-category with a Tambara-Yamagami defect are given by the construction that we describe in the next example.
+The most fundamental examples of fusion 2-categories with a Tambara-Yamagami defect are given by the construction that we describe in the next example.
 As we will shortly see, the fusion rules for the Tambara-Yama\-gami defect make it into a noninvertible operator.
 Therefore, we will have algebraically established the existence of a noninvertible operator arising as a condensation, without the need to write any background fields.
 For constructions that take this latter approach, see \cite{RSS22,IO23}.
-In \cite[Appendix D]{KOZ21}, where the authors construct a specific Kramers-Wannier-like defect through gauging, and show that it gives a self-duality of the theory.
+In \cite[Appendix D]{KOZ21}, the authors construct a specific Kramers-Wannier-like defect through gauging, and show that it gives a self-duality of the theory.
 From our point of view, the self-duality of the theory gives rise to a Tambara-Yamagami defect of the corresponding fusion 2-category.
-Further, proposition \ref{prop:selfdualityF2Cs} considers all possible groups.

 \begin{Example} Let $H$ be a finite group.
 There is an order 2 automorphism $\sigma:H\times H\cong H\times H$ given by swapping the two copies of $H$.
 We can therefore consider the semi-direct product $(H\times H)\rtimes\mathbb{Z}/2$, commonly known as the wreath product $H \wr \mathbb{Z}/2$.
-Slightly abusing notations, we use $H$ to denote the subgroup $H\times \{e\}\subset H \wr \mathbb{Z}/2$.
-The fusion 2-category $\mathfrak{C}(H \wr \mathbb{Z}/2,H,triv, triv)$ is an elementary example of a fusion 2-category with a Tambara-Yamagami defect.
-In this case, we have So proposition \ref{prop:gradedMoritaequivalence} gives an object witnessing the Morita autoequivalence that exchanges $\textbf{2}\rRep_H$ and $\textbf{2}\Vect_H$.
-More generally, such examples can be twisted using a 4-cocycle $\pi$ in $Z^4_{gp}(H \wr \mathbb{Z}/2;\mathds{k}^{\times})$, together with a 3-cochain $\omega$ for $H$ trivializing $\pi|_H$. \end{Example}
+Slightly abusing notations, we use $H\times \{e\}$ to denote the subgroup $(H\times \{e\})\rtimes \{0\}\subset H \wr \mathbb{Z}/2$.
+The fusion 2-category $\mathfrak{C}(H \wr \mathbb{Z}/2,H\times \{e\},triv, triv)$ is an elementary example of a fusion 2-category with a Tambara-Yamagami defect.
+In this case, we have So proposition \ref{prop:gradedMoritaequivalence} gives an object witnessing the Morita autoequivalence that exchanges $\textbf{2}\rRep(H)$ and $\textbf{2}\Vect_H$.
+More generally, such examples can be twisted using a 4-cocycle $\pi$ in $Z^4_{gp}(H \wr \mathbb{Z}/2;\mathds{k}^{\times})$, together with a 3-cochain $\psi$ for $H\times \{e\}$ trivializing $\pi|_{H\times \{e\}}$. \end{Example}

 In fact, it is possible to recognize the fusion 2-categories with a Tambara-Yamagami defect that fall within the scope of example \ref{ex:normalselfdualF2C}.